magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 Now I don’t know how I can describe the things that followed.
 I sat and listened.
 After conquering my feelings I just sat and watched as all manner of things arose in me, so many things that were possible to know but impossible to describe.
-And I thought of the Buddha’s words, : ‘The wise will know for themselves.’
+And I thought of the Buddha’s words, *paccattaṃ veditabbo viññūhi*: ‘The wise will know for themselves.’

 I had endured such suffering and sat through the rain like this.
 Who was there to experience it with me?
 Only I could know what it was like.